Honda's fourth generation Jazz supermini delivers more of a lifestyle feel in this Crosstar form. Jonathan Crouch takes a look.

 Ten Second Review

-Basically the whole set-up is a downsized version of the 2.0-litre electrified engine used in the CR-V Hybrid and as there, you get selectable drive modes.
+Basically the whole set-up is a downsized version of the 2.0-litre electrified engine used in the CR-V Hybrid and as there, you get various drive modes which the car selects for you.
 Most of the time at the wheel of this Honda you'll be in 'Hybrid Drive', which combines the engine and the battery pack in the most efficient way possible while recovering electricity from deceleration and storing it for future use.
 'EV Drive' forces the Jazz to run in electric-only mode (though it can only do that for very short distances).
 And the 'Engine Drive' setting combines the petrol engine and the electric motor output for maximum performance.
-In this mode, the e:HEV powertrain gives the Jazz a 0-62mph time of 9.4 seconds and a maximum speed of 108mph.
+In this mode, the e:HEV powertrain gives this Jazz a 0-62mph time of 9.9 seconds and a maximum speed of 107mph.

 Design and Build

 This Crosstar model is distinguished by a bespoke front and rear bumper, black garnishes around the front fog lights, a black fender, a black finish for the front grille and side sill garnishes.
 Plus there are silver-coloured door mirrors with integrated LED indicators.
 And you get roof rails.
 Along with that slightly higher 37mm ride height increase.
 And there's the option, unique to this variant, of 2-tone paint which gives you a gloss black roof, all in an attempt to introduce more of a Crossover vibe to this supermini.
 As with standard Jazz, this car is pretty compact, measuring in at about 4-metres in length.